dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/reference/assertions.md

 Generates a success.
 This *does not* make the overall test succeed.
 A test is considered successful only if none of its assertions fail during its execution.

-The `SUCCEED` assertion is purely documentary and currently doesn't generate any user-visible output.
+The `SUCCEED` assertion is purely documentary and currently doesn'type generate any user-visible output.
 However, we may add `SUCCEED` messages to GoogleTest output in the future.